 Pope John Paul II, the first Polish pope, significantly improved relations between Jews and the Catholic Church.
 He was beloved by Catholics the world over for his big heart and strong leadership.
 Pope John Paul II was canonized in 2014 and is now known as “Saint John Paul the Great.”

-For saving a little boy’s life, we honor the Jachovitches, and for ensuring that the boy retain the faith of his fathers, we honor Saint John Paul the Great, as this week’s Thursday Heroes.
+For saving a little boy’s life, we honor the Jachovitches, and for ensuring that the boy retain the faith of his fathers, we honor Saint John Paul the Great, as this week’s Thursday Hero.

 Get the best of Accidental Talmudist in your inbox: sign up for our monthly newsletter.